Clarity-Digital-Twin/yc-cofounder-bot/README.md

 # YC Co-Founder Matcher Bot 🤖

-Autonomous browser automation for YC Startup School co-founder matching using OpenAI's Computer Use API (CUA) and GPT-5/GPT-4 models.
+Autonomous browser automation for YC Startup School co-founder matching using OpenAI GPT-5 (with GPT-4 fallback) and Playwright browser automation.

+⚠️ **GPT-5 Note**: Uses model ID `gpt-5` (NOT `gpt-5-thinking`).
+Requires Responses API.
+See GPT5_FACTS.md.

 ## 🎯 What It Does